 Amerisleep includes a 100-night sleep trial and a 20-year warranty, covering sagging greater than 0.75 inches.
 During the first 10 years, customers receive full coverage of their mattress.
 During the last 10 years, Amerisleep will choose to either repair or replace the bed at a prorated charge.

 The Amerisleep AS5 Hybrid mattress is 14 inches tall and contains 3 inches of Bio-Pur®, 2 inches of Active Flex, 8 inches of pocketed coils, and 1 inch of base foam.
 The breathable mattress cover offers a soft and cool sleep surface.

-Bio-Pur® is a plant-based memory foam—during the manufacturing process, plant-based oils partially replace petroleum, producing a material more breathable and responsive than traditional memory foam.
+Bio-Pur® is plant-based memory foam—during the manufacturing process, plant-based oils partially replace petroleum, producing material more breathable and responsive than traditional memory foam.
 Bio-Pur® conforms to the body’s natural curves for pressure point relief without feeling stuck.